Table of Contents_

 The Audio Melomania 1 wireless earphones rely on Bluetooth 5.0 technology to connect to an audio source, and with a 30-meter wireless range, users have a decent allowance of space to move around.
 You have a great resource on understanding how Bluetooth works if you’re not familiar.
 Stick around for this Cambridge Audio Melomania 1 review to see if this set of earphones deserves a spot on our list of the best earbuds to go for in 2020.

 The super lightweight Cambridge Audio Melomania 1s are a perfect set to go for if you don’t want to deal with cables, and if you would appreciate a long battery life to avoid charging your earphones every now and then.

-The Cambridge Audio Melomania earbuds bear a cylindrical design that’s almost similar to that of the Sennheiser Momentum In-ear buds with the exception of the cables.
+The Cambridge Audio Melomania earbuds bear a cylindrical design that’s almost similar to that of the Sennheiser Momentum In-ear buds with the exception of the cables, which means you’ll be using nice USB headphones.
 This makes it easier to twist deeper into your ear in search of that perfect snug fit.
 If the silicone ear tips prove to be a bit difficult to use, then a better alternative would be to use memory foam tips that are sure to provide a good fit.
 These earphones come in either black or white, with a charging case that is easy to flick open with just one hand.
 The wireless charging case also spots 5 LED light indicators so that you always stay aware of how much juice is left.

 Related: Like these earphones?
 You might be interested in our Creative Labs HS-93012 earbuds headphones review.